What does it mean to “level the playing field” for parents?

 That’s a question Amanda Morin thinks about a lot.
 She’s a former teacher and specialist, and a mom to children with learning and thinking differences.

-Amanda’s new book—The Everything Parent’s Guide to Special Education—is a step-by-step manual for parents about the process.
-We talked to Amanda about her book and how you can get a free copy.
+Amanda’s book — The Everything Parent’s Guide to Special Education — is a step-by-step manual for parents about the process.
+We talked to Amanda about her book.

 Parents need support too.
 I wrote this book to level the playing field for parents.
 For many, trying to work with schools can feel like a struggle.
 To some degree, I think that’s because there’s an inequality at play.
 It’s not intentional, but it does exist.
 Parents are learning about special education, often for the first time.
 There’s a learning curve.